Need to light up the dark? Check out these high-lumen smart light bulbs.

 - Some connectivity issues

-This bulb is not only very bright but also has very accurate whites due to the dual white LEDs in addition to the RGB colors.

-Best Budget: Wyze Bulb
+Best budget: Wyze Bulb Color (2-pack)

-You may know Wyze for its low-cost Wi-Fi cameras, but the company also makes some pretty great smart LED bulbs too.
+You may know Wyze for its low-cost Wi-Fi cameras, but the company also makes some pretty great smart LED bulbs.
 Aside from being a good quality bulb, you can also get them at a great price.

-Sticking with what Wyze does best, which according to the company is to "make quality smart home technology accessible to everyone," the Wyze Bulb provides a good level of brightness and smart features without breaking the bank.
-At 800LM, this bulb is on the lower end of the spectrum when compared to the other options on this list, but it comes with a white color range of 2700K to 6500K.
-The bulb provides a good level of brightness for most rooms, and being able to set the color temperature is a great bonus.
+Sticking with what Wyze does best, which according to the company, is to "make quality smart home technology accessible to everyone," the Wyze Bulb Color provides a good level of brightness and smart features without breaking the bank.
+At 1100LM, this bulb is on the punches with the best on this list and comes with a white color range of 1800K to 6500K and 16 million colors.
+In addition, the bulb provides a good brightness level for most rooms, and setting the color temperature is a great bonus.

-Because these bulbs don't require a hub, pairing the light up to your Wi-Fi and phone is a simple process, and once complete, you can control brightness, color temperature, as well as set up schedules.
-Wyze Bulb is also compatible with Google Assistant and Alexa for added voice controls.
-Wyze also makes some smart sensors called Wyze Sense that can be used to extend the Wyze Bulbs features further.
+Because these bulbs don't require a hub, pairing the light up to your Wi-Fi and phone is a simple process, and once complete, you can control brightness, color temperature, and set up schedules.
+Wyze Bulb Color is also compatible with Google Assistant and Alexa for added voice controls.
+Wyze even makes some smart sensors called Wyze Sense that can be used to extend the Wyze Bulb Color features further.

 Pros: